PlanB-Network/bitcoin-educational-content/docs/course_documentation.md

   - another-satoshi
 ```

-This [yaml file](./format_guidelines.md#yaml-format-guidelines) must contains all the relevant metadata of the course which are defined via the following properties:
+This yaml file must contains all the relevant metadata of the course which are defined in [the course yml template](/docs/PBN-template-repo/courses/topic101/course.yml).
-- `level`: you can set the difficulty to the following values `beginner`, `intermediate`, `advanced`, `developer`
-- `hours`: an evaluation of the number of hours that would be needed to complete the course
-- `professors`: a list of all professors that have participated in this course, by using the associated [PlanB-UID](./planb-uid.md) (see [professor documentation page](./professor_documentation.md))
-- `contributors`: a list of all contributors that have participated in the maintenance of the course folder, by using the associated [PlanB-UID](./planb-uid.md)

 ## Markdown course files

 Markdown files contain the written course and must be placed in the course folder.
 Additionally, since it is language-specific, the language code used to name it will reflect the language used in the file.
-These files MUST respect precise formatting rules to be properly rendered on our website (cf. [course formatting section](#Course formatting rules)).
-You can either read our [tutorial](008%20DB%20x%20PBN/PlanB%20Network.md) on our website or our [documentation page](./content-translation-process.md), if you want to learn more about the translation process.
+These files MUST respect precise formatting rules to be properly rendered on our website.
+You can find full examples in [the course md template](/docs/PBN-template-repo/courses/topic101/en.md).

 Let's start describing a markdown course file.
 Here again we'll used the beginning of btc101's `es.md` file as an example: